 Most surf schools and beginner surf spots can be found on the Kona (west) side of the Big Island.

-Surf rentals and classes in Kona
+Surf Lessons and Rentals in Kona

 Located just 5 miles south of the Kona pier, Kahaluʻu Bay is the best beginner surf spot close to Kona (it is also great for snorkeling!).
-Kahaluʻu Surf and Sea (see below) has been operating on this spot for over 25 years, and is the place to go for board rentals and surf classes close to Kona:
+Kahaluʻu Bay Surf and Sea (see below) has been operating on this spot for over 25 years, and is the place to go for board rentals and surf classes close to Kona:

-Surf Lessons in Kona
+Surf Lessons in Kona at Kahaluʻu Bay

 from: